Pogoń Ruska coat of arms

 Pogoń Ruska is a Polish coat of arms with Ruthenian roots.
 It was used by several princely families of the stock from the Rurik dynasty in the times of the Polish–Lithuanian Commonwealth.

 History

-The Russian Pogonia is the coat of arms of the Kyivan princes.
+The Ruthenian Pogonia is the coat of arms of the Kyivan princes.
 Yaroslav the Wise had a Christian name, Yurii (George), in honor of St. George the Serpent-Slayer.
-The Russian Pogona depicts St. George killing a serpent.
-This coat of arms was worn by Russian (Ukrainian) princes, as well as cities such as Kyiv, Kamianets-Podilskyi, Volodymyr, Zbarazh, and Nizhyn.
-The Lithuanian Pogonia is derived from the Russian Pogonia and appeared as a coat of arms later.
+The Ruthenian Pogonia depicts St. George killing a serpent.
+This coat of arms was worn by Ruthenian (Ukrainian) princes, as well as cities such as Kyiv, Kamianets-Podilskyi, Volodymyr, Zbarazh, and Nizhyn.

 Blazon

-It displays Saint George defeating the Dragon.
+It displays Saint George defeating the dragon.

 Notable bearers

 Notable bearers of this coat of arms include: